How to Manage Your Brand In-house

 Write a project or creative brief.
 Everything you’ve decided in steps 1-4 needs to be captured somewhere.
 Having a creative brief will help everyone involved in the project follow the agreed-upon parameters and remain focused on the end goals.
 Creative briefs are not necessarily set in stone; things may need to change over the course of a project in response to new opportunities or data.
 But like style guides and other guiding documentation, having decisions collected and in written form will offer a point of reference and a framework to keep details from spiraling out of control.

-In my experience, if there's ever a point at which a project can start to go awry, it's at the review and revisions stage.
-One reason for this is not having clearly defined project goals or not following the agreed-upon parameters.
-But another, more common reason is not using a system to collect feedback and track edits.
+Effectively manage reviews, edits, and approvals.
+If there's ever a point at which a project can start to go awry, it's at the review and revisions stage.
+Not using a system to collect feedback and track edits can result in all kinds of miscommunication.
 Using email for review and revisions is not a system.
 Comments can quickly and easily get lost in a thread and gaining consensus is unnecessarily challenging when suggestions are presented linearly and reactively.
 It's far better to use a tool specifically designed for online proofing, commenting, and decision-making.
-There are quite a number of these types of apps.
 Wrike, InVision, Workfront, ReviewStudio, and Cage are just a few to consider.
 If for some reason using a purpose-built tool is not possible, a decent alternative is to have all reviewers add their comments to a single PDF.

 Assigning a specific deadline for receiving feedback will greatly increase your response rate and keep things moving along with your project.
 When working with an outside creative professional who’s making revisions to the material, be sure to collect and consolidate edits from your team first before passing those along.
 If instead you are sharing feedback at random intervals and your outside resource has to sort through comments from multiple persons, expect your project timeline and costs to expand accordingly.